By JoJo Tabares

 * Keep your emails short and to the point.

 Research has shown that most people don’t like to read long email copy.
-Most people find the computer screen and the scrolling action of email to be difficult to follow.
+Most people find the computer screen and the scrolling action of email to be challenging to follow.

 * Make paragraphs.